- What is Western Dressage?

-Getting Western Dressage instructors throughout the US will take time.
-In the mean time, you can take lessons from any dressage instructor who has become familiar with the Western Dressage rules and is willing to work with western horses.
-The principles of classical dressage apply to any rider and horse and are not dependent upon the tack or equipment being used.
+Getting TTT Graduates and/or Western Dressage instructors throughout the US will take time.
+In the meantime, you can take lessons from a Dressage instructor who has become familiar with the Western Dressage Rules and is willing to work with Western horses.
+The principles of traditional Dressage apply to any horse and rider and are not dependent upon the tack or equipment being used.

 To become a member of the Western Dressage Association® of America simply go to the Member Registration page on this website.
 Benefits of Membership are listed on our Registration Page.

 Yes.
-Just complete the membership application form on the website.
+Just complete the Member Registration form on the website.